chidambaranadig/hello_spark2.0/README.md

 #Spark 2.0 Introduction

-This is a simple Spark Application that I implemented to play with Spark 2.0
+This is a simple Spark Application that I implemented to play with Spark 2.0.

+The Spark Commands are coded in Scala and were run on the Spark-Shell.

 The idea for this spark application is inspired from an _Introduction to Spark_ Jupyter Notebook found on the [Databricks Website.](www.databricks.com/try)